NoesisGUI

 const Matrix4& rightEyeProjection = GetRightEyeMatrix();

-// Render scene
+// Render the 3D scene using Single-Pass Stereo

 roomScene->Render(projection, leftEyeProjection, rightEyeProjection);

-// Render UI
+// Render UI with both eye projections